 What’s in a Name?
 Why Small Business Owner Titles Are Important

-First things first—before we jump into the different titles to consider, let’s quickly cover why choosing the right title is important for small business owners.
+First things first—before we jump into the different business titles to consider, let’s quickly cover why choosing the right business title is so important.

 There are a few reasons why nailing the perfect small business owner title is a must for you and your business, including: